Silversunset01/dbm/tutorials.md

 ## VPS Hosting - Raspberry Pi (Self Hosted)

 ### Installing Node.js on a Raspberry pi
-First of all i made this guide using Raspberry Pi 3, however it should work with Raspberry Pi 2 too, but i have no idea if things here are working for Raspberry Pi 1 or Raspberry Pi Zero.
-If you tried to use this guide on Raspberry Pi 1 or Raspberry Pi Zero, let me know if its working or not by messaging me on Discord. _Tresmos\#2135_
+First of all I made this guide using Raspberry Pi 3, however it should work with Raspberry Pi 2 too.
+But not with a Raspberry Pi Zero because it doesn't support node.js - You can just google if the your pi supports node.js.
+_Tresmos\#2135_

-Connect your raspberry pi using [PuTTY](https://www.putty.org/), or using [VNC ](https://howtoraspberrypi.com/raspberry-pi-vnc/)and type these commands in order to install Node.js:
+Connect your Raspberry Pi using [PuTTY](https://www.putty.org/), or using [VNC ](https://howtoraspberrypi.com/raspberry-pi-vnc/)and type these commands in order to install Node.js:

 for Node.js 8: